AlgoMaster Logo

 What makes a string a palindrome?
 It reads the same forwards and backwards.
 That means every character must appear in pairs, one for each side.
 The only exception is the middle character: if the palindrome has an odd length, exactly one character can appear an odd number of times (it sits in the center).

-So the real question is: how many characters can we use?
+So the real question is how many characters we can use.
 Every character that appears an even number of times can be fully used.
 For characters that appear an odd number of times, we can use all but one of them (the even portion), and then place one leftover character in the middle.
-That observation is the entire solution.
+The length follows directly from the character counts.

 Key Constraints:

 • s consists of lowercase and/or uppercase English letters only → At most 52 distinct characters (26 lowercase + 26 uppercase).
-This means our frequency map has a fixed, small size.
+The frequency map has a fixed, small size, which makes the per-character bookkeeping constant space.

 Intuition

-A palindrome has a mirror structure.
-Every character on the left half has a matching character on the right half.
-So any character that appears an even number of times can be fully used, all copies go into the palindrome.
-A character that appears an odd number of times?
-You can use count - 1 copies (the largest even number less than count), and that one leftover can potentially go in the center.
+A palindrome has a mirror structure: every character in the left half has a matching character in the right half.
+A character that appears an even number of times contributes all its copies.
+A character that appears an odd number of times contributes count - 1 copies (the largest even number below count), leaving one copy unused.

 Algorithm